vertcoin-project/one-click-miner-vnext/README.md

 *Network and exchange fees may apply

 The One-Click Miner allows cryptocurrency enthusiasts to get into mining with minimal effort.
 When you download the One-Click Miner, you will be asked to provide a password for your (built in) wallet.
 It will then immediately commence mining.

-This is a redevelopment of Vertcoin's [One Click Miner](https://github.com/vertcoin-project/one-click-miner).

 This software is available for Windows and Linux.